chulminy/CIVE497-CIVE700/README.md

 Text matching software (Turnitin®) may be used to screen assignments in this course.
 Turnitin® is used to verify that all materials and sources in assignments are documented.
 Students' submissions are stored on a U.S. server, therefore students must be given an alternative (e.g., scaffolded assignment or annotated bibliography), if they are concerned about their privacy and/or security.
 Students will be given due notice, in the first week of the term and/or at the time assignment details are provided, about arrangements and alternatives for the use of Turnitin in this course.</p>

 <p>It is the responsibility of the student to notify the instructor if they, in the first week of term or at the time assignment details are provided, wish to submit alternate assignment.</p>

-## Supplement

-### Discussion forum instruction
-- Students are allowed to use either their own GitHub account or new account for this class if you want anonymity.
-They do not have to make a new account using their university email accounts.
-- Please be respectful of your peers, instructor, and others in your posts and comments.
-- Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
-Thoughtful questions and answers will help all students in this class.
-Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers can be readily found on the web) and your question are complete and legible.
-- In addition, please check if the same question was asked before.
-- Inappropriate posts and comments are immediately deleted and closed without a notice.

-### Submission instruction of your work
-Students must **electronically** turn in both their source code (with data) and report.
-The report must be written with **Markdown script (GFM)** first and is converted to a PDF format.
-All other formats like docx, or pptx, or in hardcopy **are not permitted**.
-However, if you are a Python user, you can use a Jupyter notebook instead of a Markdown.
-When you submit your homework, you should submit both .IPyhone and .pdf.
-A submission guideline will be varied depending on the tasks and provided with each task.
-Remember that the instructor will grade your pdf report, not markdown file or files attached so please carefully review your pdf report to see if all figures are texts are included.

-Students choose either a **MATLAB** or **Python** to complete the tasks.
-The source code needs to be neatly organized and include detailed comments.
-The instructor and TA may run your codes in the instructor's Window computer where MATLAB 2020a and Python above 3.4 are installed.
-All sample codes for tutorials or assignments will be delivered in MATLAB.
-Thus, working with MATLAB is easier to complete the assignments.

-However, the instructor and TA will also encourage to use Python as well.
-If the students complete the assignments using Python, extra points might be given depending on the task assignments (up to 5 points).
-Pillow and OpenCV for computer vision programming and some basic python packages (e.g. Pandas, NumPy, matplotlib, sklearn, etc) will be installed on the TA's computer.
-It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** Note that OS (platform)-dependent functions, scripts or libraries are not permitted.
-The students must check their report in a Windows computer before its submission.

-Marked reports will be distributed via email, and sample solutions for the tasks may be reviewed in class with the instructor.
-A couple of the best reports in each task will be posted on the class web page with the consent of the corresponding students.